Ssobol7/Debian-Guide-Server-Workstation/Workstation/tools/create-bootable-usb.md

 sudo eject /dev/sdb
 ```

+&nbsp;

-Your bootable USB drive is now ready to use.
-You can boot from it and install Debian 12 on your computer.
+**Your bootable USB drive is now ready to use.
+You can boot from it and install Debian 12 on your computer**

 ---

+&nbsp;